clane/A2A11yQuickstart/README.md

 ##Windows Installation

- * As an administrator install node.js and npm.
+ * As an administrator install node.js and npm
  * Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a from the command prompt
  * As an administrator install the latest version of chromedriver (2.25 at the time of this writing)
  * Download or clone this project